QuickBooks Receipt Capture: 10 Methods Compared

 Here's the fast version.
 Four of these methods are built into QuickBooks Online and free.
 Six are third-party tools with their own pricing and specialties.

 The QuickBooks for Business app on iOS and Android has receipt capture built in.
 You open the app, tap Menu → Receipts in a snap (some versions label it Receipts), take a photo of the paper receipt, and QBO extracts the vendor, date, and amount.
 On Simple Start, Essentials, Plus, and Advanced the extracted receipt lands in the same Bookkeeping → Receipts tab as emailed receipts and can be matched to a bank-feed transaction from there.
-It's free with every QBO Online subscription.
-QuickBooks Solopreneur also captures receipts through the mobile app and attaches them to transactions, but does not use the Bookkeeping → Receipts tab or the main QuickBooks forwarding-email workflow.
+It's included with supported QuickBooks Online subscriptions.
+QuickBooks Solopreneur also captures receipts through the mobile app and attaches them to transactions, but its workflow can differ from the main Bookkeeping → Receipts path.

 Good at / weak at

-• Useless for email.
+- Built for paper receipts.
 You're not going to screenshot every Stripe invoice and upload it via phone.

-Every QuickBooks Online company file gets a custom forwarding address.
-Current US Intuit help shows addresses ending in @assist.intuit.com; many existing accounts and older Intuit pages still reference @qbodocs.com.
-Use the exact address shown inside your QuickBooks company under Receipts or Accounting → Forward from email.
+Supported QuickBooks Online company files can create a custom forwarding address.
+Current Intuit help says customized addresses end in @assist.intuit.com.
+If QuickBooks shows a qbodocs address for your company, use that exact destination.
+Copy the address shown inside your QuickBooks company under Receipts or Accounting → Forward from email.
 Forward a receipt or bill email, or send a new message with a document attached, and QBO extracts the details and drops it into Receipts for review.

-This is the method most QBO users reach for first, and it's free on every plan.
-It also has a handful of quiet failure modes that catch people off guard: files under 46 KB can be rejected, HEIC from iPhone cameras is not a supported format, the sending email has to be enabled in QuickBooks Manage forwarding email first, and Gmail filters require maintenance when vendors change senders, subjects, or templates.
+This is the method many QBO users reach for first, and it's included with supported QuickBooks Online subscriptions.
+It also has a handful of quiet failure modes that catch people off guard: files under 46 KB may not appear, HEIC from iPhone cameras is not listed as a supported format, the sending email has to be enabled in QuickBooks Manage forwarding email first, and Gmail filters require maintenance when vendors change senders, subjects, or templates.

 Good at: being free and built-in.
 Weak at: volume.
 If you get more than a handful of email receipts a week, forwarding each one by hand gets old fast.
-There are no rules, no auto-forwarding, and no way to create a “next time this invoice arrives, send it automatically” shortcut.
-That's the gap every tool further down this list is trying to fill in some way.
+The QuickBooks forwarding address itself does not create inbox-level rules or a “next time this invoice arrives, send it automatically” shortcut.
+That's the gap many tools further down this list are trying to fill in some way.

 Under Bookkeeping → Receipts there's an Upload from computer option that accepts drag-and-drop.
 The rules are the same as emailed receipts: PDF, JPEG, JPG, PNG, or GIF; 46 KB to 20 MB; one receipt or bill per file.
 Once uploaded, the file runs through the same OCR engine and lands in the Receipts tab under “For Review.”
-Available on every plan, no extra cost.
+Included with supported QuickBooks Online subscriptions.

 Where this method shines is when you've already collected receipts somewhere else — a folder on your desktop from a recent trip, a batch you downloaded from a vendor portal, files a team member sent over Slack.
-You can select 20 files, drop them on the Receipts page, and come back a few minutes later to review them all.
+You can select 20 files, drop them on the Receipts page, and come back later to review them.

 The downside is obvious: it's still manual.
 Nothing gets uploaded unless you put it there.
 For a bookkeeper catching up on a client's backlog it's useful; for ongoing capture, you want one of the methods below.